 Conventional vaginal tablets release the drug immediately and do not offer prolonged or controlled release of the drugs.
 Many chronic illnesses and recurrent infections may require prolonged therapy.
 Therefore controlled/sustained release vaginal tablets have been developed.
-These tablets may employ various rate sustaining polymers such as hydroxypropyl methylcellulose (HPMC), sodium carboxymethyl cellulose, sodium alginate, ethyl cellulose, guar gum, xanthan gum, etc. Also, the mucoadhesion of the tablets can be improved by using mucoadhesive agents such as chitosan, polycarbophil, etc. Tenofovir vaginal tablet was investigated to deliver tenofovir as a potential HIV microbicide.[72]
+These tablets may employ sustaining polymers various rate such as hydroxypropyl methylcellulose (HPMC), sodium carboxymethyl cellulose, sodium alginate, ethyl cellulose, guar gum, xanthan gum, etc. Also, the mucoadhesion of the tablets can be improved by using mucoadhesive agents such as chitosan, polycarbophil, etc. Tenofovir vaginal tablet was investigated to deliver tenofovir as a potential HIV microbicide.